-NEADS/Dogs for Deaf and Disabled Americans announced on Wednesday, May 8, 2013, that survivors of the Boston marathon bombing who have sustained a permanent physical disability are being offered Assistance Dogs through the creation of a new fund.
+NEADS/Dogs for Deaf and Disabled Americans announced on Wednesday, May 8, 2013, that survivors of the Boston marathon bombing who have sustained a permanent physical disability are being offered Service Dogs through the creation of a new fund.

-"For many years now, our office has partnered with NEADS by hosting young service dogs in training.
-We are grateful to those donors who have agreed to fund service dogs for victims of the marathon bombings and look forward to working with NEADS to identify appropriate homes for these incredible animals."
+"For many years now, our office has partnered with NEADS by hosting young Service Dogs in training.
+We are grateful to those donors who have agreed to fund Service Dogs for victims of the marathon bombings and look forward to working with NEADS to identify appropriate homes for these incredible animals."

-Massachusetts Attorney General Martha Coakley
+Former Massachusetts Attorney General Martha Coakley

-"The value and impact that our service dogs provide to those in need is immeasurable.
+"The value and impact that our Service Dogs provide to those in need is immeasurable.
 We are happy to offer our help, and hope that by establishing this fund, Marathon bombing survivors receive the independence, comfort and companionship our dogs provide."

 Gerry DeRoche, Chief Executive Officer of NEADS

 If you would like to know more about this fund, please contact Cathy Zemaitis, at [email protected] or 978-422-9064 ext.
 36.

 Select "Boston Marathon Bombing Survivors' Pawsitively Strong Fund" in the "Program Area" dropdown menu.